opentripplanner/OpenTripPlanner/doc-templates/StopConsolidation.md

     However, this feature has also severe downsides:

-    - It makes trip updates which reference a stop id will not work.
+    - It makes realtime trip updates referencing a stop id much more complicated and in many cases impossible to resolve.
       You can only reference a stop by its sequence, which only works in GTFS-RT, not Siri.
-    - Fare calculations and transfers are unlikely to work as expected
+    - Fare calculation and transfers are unlikely to work as expected.

 ## Configuration